 Witness a time lapse video of the creation and activation of a park in one minute here

-Inspired by a world-class program that improves healthy behaviour, the first Open Streets in 2019 takes place this Sunday, August 18, between 10:00 a.m. and 2:00 p.m.
+Inspired by a world-class program that improves healthy behaviour, the second Open Streets in 2018 takes place this Sunday, September 16, between 10:00 a.m. and 2:00 p.m.
 This program repurposes existing public assets – namely our iconic streets – and provides access to free recreation space (on portions of Bloor and Yonge), focusing attention on the importance of physical activity.

-Be sure to visit Open Streets Park, replete with 5,000 square feet of grass, on Bloor, just east of Yonge.
-This Pop-Up Park comes together through a partnership between Open Streets, the City of Toronto's Parks, Forestry and Recreation Division and Come Alive Outside and demonstrates how Parkland can activate spaces, bring Torontonians together and provide green space.
-The activities, programming and engagement will facilitate important discussions around the challenges and opportunities the City of Toronto faces in growing and enhancing Toronto's Parkland.
+Last month's Open Streets event drew over 60,000 participants and saw a Pop-Up Park, replete with grass, at Yonge and Bloor.
+The park was a partnership between Open Streets, the City of Toronto's Parks, Forestry and Recreation Division and Come Alive Outside and it will be back again this Sunday.
+This Pop-Up Park is a demonstration of how Parkland can activate spaces, bring Torontonians together and provide greenspace.
+The activities, programming and engagement on 5,000 square feet of grass will facilitate important discussions around the challenges and opportunities the City of Toronto faces in growing and enhancing Toronto's Parkland which is explored in its Parkland Strategy.

 Open Streets is presented by CentreCourt.
 CentreCourt is a real estate company focused on the development of high-rise residential communities and has over 5,000 homes in various stages of development across the GTA.
 CentreCourt takes great pride in the positive impact its developments have on their homeowners and their communities.

-The full Open Streets TO route runs along Bloor Street (East / West from Park Road – just west of Church Street – to Ossington Avenue); Yonge Street (North / South from Bloor Street to Queen Street).
-The program begins at 10:00 am and ends at 2:00 pm.
+The full Open Streets route runs along Bloor Street (East/West from Montrose Avenue – just west of Christie Street – to Sherbourne Street) and along Yonge Street (North/South from Bloor Street to Queen Street).